 That’s it, this was my complete guide about where to stay in Seville!
 In the post above I have explained everything you need to know about the 6 most beautiful neighborhoods and hotels in this charming city.
 I gave you my hand-picked accommodation recommendations, all of them with fabulous reviews and awesome facilities.

 If you read the post above, I’m sure that you are already an expert and you know a lot about the city and maybe you even found the perfect accommodation for your taste and budget range!
+But if you still don’t know which hotel to choose, let me help you with my top recommendations, both located in the touristic Santa Cruz neighborhood:

 I hope you found this article useful.
 If you need more travel inspiration for Spain, here you can find all of our posts about this wonderful country.